MitalAshok/self_macro/README.md

 ```

 If a type has been previously associated with the given `Tag`, this will be an
 alias for that type.
-If there is no association or more than one association, a compile
+If there is no association or more than one association,
-time error will occur.
+a non-SFINAE compile time error will occur.

 ### `typename store_with_type<Tag, ToStore, Result>`